petrpavlu/helenos/README.md

 HelenOS-AArch64 is a project that adds support for the 64-bit ARM architecture (AArch64) to [HelenOS][HelenOS].

-To build and run this port, follow [official HelenOS build instructions][CompilingFromSource] with these deviations:
+To build and run this port, follow [the official HelenOS build instructions][CompilingFromSource] with these deviations:

 1. Get the sources